 On Christmas Day 2013, surrounded by family, our brave warrior Alicia traded in her "BRAVE, STRONG & DETERMINED" superhero cape for a set of angel wings.
 She will forever be our beautiful and loving guardian angel.
 Though it saddens us that a treatment did not surface in time for Alicia, we will continue her fight and share the story of the girl who made a difference in the world of Adenoid Cystic Carcinoma.

 Please join family and friends of Attack ACC on Saturday, September 6th, 2014.
 We’ll be holding our 8th annual Attack ACC Alicia Almanza Memorial Family Fun Run/Walk at Hickory Creek Junction, located 1 mile west of Wolf Road & Lincoln Highway in Mokena, IL.

 Thank you to everyone who has supported our mission, and we look forward to seeing you all this September 6th!

 IN LOVING MEMORY OF ALICIA ALMANZA, NANCY

-HARMENING, ERIN MELIN, LEIGH HLAVAC, KELLIE FOY MARTIN, KEVIN ROBINSON, TRICIA MASON, MATT TOURTILLOTT, CAROL SUE CROSSETT, JENNIFER BERNSTEIN, JOSEPH SCRIPSICK AND JIMMY WALSH
+HARMENING, HELEN WISZOWATY, ERIN MELIN, LEIGH HLAVAC, KEVIN ROBINSON, TRICIA MASON, MATT TOURTILLOTT, CAROL SUE CROSSETT, KELLIE FOY MARTIN, SHAKER "JACK" MANSOUR, JENNIFER BERNSTEIN, JOSEPH SCRIPSICK AND JIMMY WALSH